 Posted by Anthony on July 24, 2016

 “Shawn was very knowledgeable about workers comp.
 I went to see him when I really didn’t know where to turn after almost 3 years of being jerked around by workers comp.
 I am very thankful to him and Donna for their help.
 I hope to never need his services again, but if I do or if I need to refer someone else, he would be the guy.”

 Posted by Angele on April 30, 2016

 “Shawn Murray did an excellent job of handling a workman’s comp case for me.
 Within a short period after I initially contacted him he was able to bring the case to a successful conclusion.”

 The Law Firm of Shawn M. Murray has been representing people who have been injured while working in and around New Orleans, Metairie, Kenner, Mandeville, Madisonville, Covington, Lacombe, Slidell, Hammond, Bogalusa, Houma and Baton Rouge since 1999.
 Formerly located in Slidell, the firm moved to Mandeville a few years ago and is now located just a block from the Causeway Bridge at 450 N. Causeway Boulevard.
 Mr. Murray also meets with clients at the Galleria in Metairie, and he will gladly travel to you if you are unable to travel.

 Shawn Murray provides his clients with effective, personal legal representation.
-He will get you the medical attention you need, and the money you deserve, as quickly as possible.
-Call him at (985) 624-9393 right now to discuss your case, or send him an e-mail using the contact form to the right.
+He will get you the medical treatment you need, and the money you deserve, as quickly as possible.
+Call him now at (985) 624-9393 to discuss your case, or send him an e-mail using the contact form to the right.
 Consultations are always free, Mr. Murray’s fee is only 20%, and you won’t owe him anything unless he recovers money for you.
 Call him now!

 Louisiana Workers’ Compensation Law Explained